64% of organisations will be using DevOps by the end of this year, according to research from Gartner.

 John explained that the importance of optimising IT infrastructure had long been appreciated.
 However, it was the emergence of cloud and the consequent increase in consumer demand for continuous product improvement that had thrown its importance into sharp relief.
 To be responsive to business and consumer needs, IT organisations needed to become capable of faster release cycles – even within legacy environments – while remaining committed to quality and security.
 A DevOps approach was needed, and this required an evolution in skill sets, culture and ways of working.

 IndigoBlue’s leading DevOps expert, Brett Delle Grazie, then took the floor and started by describing the traditional perceptions of Development, Operations and Architecture, with silo working causing chronic delays and inefficiencies.
-Drawing on his work in supporting the establishment of DevOps at the Metropolitan Police and the Ministry of Justice, Brett set out the DevOps approach – one in which software engineering principles are applied both to software development and IT infrastructure, and in which specialist representatives of Operations and Security are embedded in Development teams.
+Drawing on his work in supporting DevOps transformations at the Metropolitan Police and the Ministry of Justice, Brett set out the DevOps approach – one in which software engineering principles are applied both to software development and IT infrastructure, in which automation plays a central role, and in which specialist representatives of Operations and Security are embedded in Development teams.